PANDEMIC RAPID RESPONSE BUSINESS CENTRE

 To be eligible for HASCAP, businesses need to show a year-over-year revenue decline of at least 50% in three months, within the eight months prior to their application.
 They must also be able to show their financial institutions that they have previously applied for either the Canada Emergency Wage Subsidy or the Canada Emergency Rent Subsidy.

 Interested businesses should contact their primary lender to get more information and to apply.
+The HASCAP Guarantee is available until December 31, 2021 (extended).

 Tourism Relief Fund